 Private domestic workers are not liable for ESCT (employer superannuation contribution tax) on any employer contributions.
-If you make employer contributions include the gross amount at box 7 of your Employment information - IR348.
+If you make employer contributions include the gross amount in the 'Net KiwiSaver employer contributions' box of your Employment information - IR348.

-Staff employed by foreign embassies, New Zealand-based representatives of overseas companies, and United States Antarctic Program workers
+Staff employed by foreign embassies, New Zealand-based employee of an overseas employer, and United States Antarctic Program workers

-- can only opt in to KiwiSaver by contracting directly with a KiwiSaver scheme provider (if you meet the eligibility rules) - can't opt out of KiwiSaver contact your scheme provider to negotiate a break in contributions - · can deduct contributions from your salary and wages - are not entitled to receive compulsory employer contributions - include KiwiSaver deductions on the IR348 along with their PAYE.
+- can only opt into KiwiSaver by contracting directly with a KiwiSaver scheme provider (if you meet the eligibility rules) - cannot opt out of KiwiSaver contact your scheme provider to negotiate a break in contributions - can deduct contributions from your salary and wages - are not entitled to receive compulsory employer contributions - include KiwiSaver deductions on the IR348 along with their PAYE.